jhill1/SEPwC/source/Revision_control_2.inc.rst

 For this lesson, we will be interacting with `GitHub <https://github.com/>`__ and so the email address used should be the same as the one used when setting up your GitHub account.
-If you are concerned about privacy, please review `GitHub's instructions for keeping your email address private <git-privacy>`_.
+If you are concerned about privacy, please review `GitHub's instructions for keeping your email address private <https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-email-preferences/blocking-command-line-pushes-that-expose-your-personal-email-address>`_.

 .. caution::